tazjin/pacman-osx/README.md

 Pacman on OS X
 ==============

 My current work computer is a MacBook for `:reasons:`.
-As I have only used Arch for a couple of years and OS X lacks decent package management (no, Homebrew is not a package manager) the way to go was obviously to run Arch's [pacman][] on OS X.
+As I have used Arch exclusively for a couple of years and OS X lacks decent package management (no, Homebrew is not a package manager) the way to go was obviously to run Arch's [pacman][] on OS X.